aalcaraz851/aalcaraz851.github.io/_posts/2021-09-28-Blog-9-munki_MDM_tool.markdown

     type: exe
 <dl>
 <dt>arguments:</dt>
-<dd> similar to installer: arguments, but used when the item is configured as a managed_uninstall.</dd>
+<dd> When the item is setup as a managed uninstall, it uses arguments similar to installer: arguments..</dd>
 <dt>hash:</dt>
-<dd> similar to installer: hash, but used when the item is configured as a managed_uninstall.</dd>
+<dd>When the item is setup as a managed uninstall, it is comparable to installer: hash.</dd>
-<dt></dt>
+<dt>location:</dt>
-<dd>location: similar to installer: location, but used when the item is configured as a managed_uninstall.</dd>
+<dd>When the item is specified as a managed uninstall, it is comparable to installer: location.</dd>
 <dt>type:</dt>
-<dd> similar to installer: type, but used when the item is configured as a managed_uninstall.</dd>
+<dd>When the item is configured as a managed uninstall, this type is similar to installer: type.</dd>
 </dl>
 <h1>Example Catalog:</h1>
 ---